• Skip to primary navigation

 Instructions

-4. In a medium sized bowl, mix dry ingredients: almond flour, cacao, baking powder, sea salt.
+• In a small bowl, mix dry ingredients: almond flour, cacao, baking powder, sea salt.

-11. Brownies can be store in air tight container at room temp for 5 days or in the freezer for 3 months.
+• Brownies can be stored in air-tight container cut or uncut.
+Room temp for 5 days, in the fridge for a week or in the freezer for 3 months.

 Notes